cockroachdb/docs/src/current/cockroachcloud/connect-to-your-cluster.md

 1. In the **Download CA Cert (Required only once)** section of the dialog, select your operating system, and use the command provided to download the CA certificate to the default PostgreSQL certificate directory on your machine.
 1. Copy the connection string provided in the **General connection string** section of the dialog, which will be used to connect your application to CockroachDB {{ site.data.products.standard }}.
 1. Add your copied connection string to your application code.
-For information about connecting to CockroachDB {{ site.data.products.standard }} with a [supported client](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/third-party-database-tools), see [Connect to a CockroachDB Cluster](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/connect-to-the-database).
+For information about connecting to CockroachDB {{ site.data.products.standard }} with a [supported client](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/third-party-database-tools), refer to [Connect to a CockroachDB Cluster](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/connect-to-the-database).

 {% include cockroachcloud/postgresql-special-characters.md %}